PaulBaretto/PaulBaretto/README.md

-<h1 align="center">Hi 👋!
+<h1 align="center">Hello 👋!
 I'm Paul Barretto, On the journey of Frontend Development</h1>

 ###